Topcliffe, North Yorkshire: Climate

-On the early morning of Friday 3 December 2010, the weather station air temperature was -19 C, making it the lowest temperature ever recorded in Yorkshire.
+On the early morning of 3 December 2010, the weather station air temperature was -19 C, making it the lowest temperature ever recorded in Yorkshire.
 It regularly features in the Met Office stats as having the lowest minimum temperature anywhere in the UK.

 Demography

 In 1881 the UK Census recorded the population as 615.
 The 2001 UK Census recorded the population as 1,336 in 400 households.
 The population was 58.7% male and 41.3% female.

 The 2011 UK Census recorded the population as 1,489, an increase of 11.45% compared with the previous census.
 The population was 59.1% male and 40.9% female.
 The ethnic mix was made of 92.4% White British, 1.5% Mixed race, 2.6 Asian.
 1.9% Black and 1.5% other race.

 Economy

 The village is surrounded by farmland and it played an important role in the past as a major market place, much lessened these days.
 There are a number of small businesses in and around the village.
 There is a large industrial estate within the Parish boundary on the outskirts of neighbouring Dalton.
 On the outskirts near the bridge over the river is a caravan park.

 On Catton Lane just outside the village is Topcliffe Mill, a Grade II Listed building.
 A mill at Topcliffe was mentioned in the Domesday Book and may have been situated on the current site of the Roller Mill, which produced flour until 1961.
 It had been converted into a restaurant and now houses apartments.